+The gross carrying amount of the government sales contract subject to amortization was \$21,690,000 at December 31, 2015.
 The gross carrying amounts of the government sales contract and other intangible assets subject to amortization were \$21,690,000 and \$278,000, respectively, totaling \$21,968,000 at December 31, 2014.
-The gross carrying amounts of the government sales contract and other intangible assets subject to amortization were \$21,690,000 and \$4,452,000, respectively, totaling \$26,142,000 at December 31, 2013.
-Accumulated amortization was \$11,324,000 and \$1,716,000 at December 31, 2014 and 2013, respectively.
-Amortization expense was \$11,991,000, \$667,000, and \$1,049,000 during the years ended December 31, 2014, 2013, and 2012, respectively.
-Estimated amortization expense as of December 31, 2014 for the succeeding years is shown in the following table:
+Accumulated amortization was \$16,497,000 and \$11,324,000 at December 31, 2015 and 2014, respectively.
+Amortization expense was \$5,173,000, \$11,991,000, and \$667,000 during the years ended December 31, 2015, 2014, and 2013, respectively.
+Estimated amortization expense as of December 31, 2015 for the succeeding years is shown in the following table:

 Years ending December 31: (In thousands)

-2015 \$ 5,33 30

-2016 5,31 14
+2016 \$ 1,772

+2017 3,699

-(11) REVENUE RECOGNITION: For all of its segments, the Company recognizes revenue when product is shipped or title passes pursuant to customers' orders, the price is fixed and collection is reasonably assured.
+- (11) OTHER ASSETS: Other assets includes prepayments that are made from time to time by the Company for certain materials used in the manufacturing process in the Housewares/Small Appliances segment.
+The Company expects to utilize the prepayments and related materials over an estimated period of up to three years.
+As of December 31, 2015 and 2014, \$16,254,000 and \$13,018,000 of such prepayments, respectively, remained unused and outstanding.
+At December 31, 2015 and 2014, \$6,000,000 and \$8,369,000 of these amounts, respectively, are included in Other Current Assets, representing the Company's best estimate of the expected utilization of the prepayments and related materials during the twelve-month periods following those dates. - (12) REVENUE RECOGNITION: For all of its segments, the Company recognizes revenue when product is shipped or title passes pursuant to customers' orders, the price is fixed and collection is reasonably assured.
 For the Housewares/Small appliance segment, the Company provides for its 60-day over-the-counter return privilege and warranties at the time of shipment.
 Net sales for this segment are calculated by deducting early payment discounts and cooperative advertising allowances from gross sales.
 The Company records cooperative advertising allowances when revenue is recognized.
-See Note A(12) for a description of the Company's policy for sales returns.

-- (12) SALES & RETURNS: Sales are recorded net of estimated discounts and returns.
+See Note A(13) for a description of the Company's policy for sales returns. - (13) SALES & RETURNS: Sales are recorded net of estimated discounts and returns.
 The latter pertain primarily to warranty returns, returns of seasonal items, and returns of those newly introduced products sold with a return privilege.
-The calculation of warranty returns is based in large part on historical data, while seasonal and new product returns are primarily developed using customer provided information. - (13) SHIPPING AND HANDLING COSTS: In accordance with FASB ASC 605-45, Revenue Recognition, the Company includes shipping and handling revenues in net sales and shipping costs in cost of sales. - (14) ADVERTISING: The Company's policy is to expense advertising as incurred and include it in selling and general expenses.
-Advertising expense was \$202,000, \$363,000, and \$210,000 in 2014, 2013, and 2012, respectively. - (15) PRODUCT WARRANTY: The Company's Housewares/Small Appliance segment's products are generally warranted to the original owner to be free from defects in material and workmanship for a period of 1 to 12 years from date of purchase.
+The calculation of warranty returns is based in large part on historical data, while seasonal and new product returns are primarily developed using customer provided information. - (14) SHIPPING AND HANDLING COSTS: In accordance with FASB ASC 605-45, Revenue Recognition, the Company includes shipping and handling revenues in net sales and shipping costs in cost of sales. - (15) ADVERTISING: The Company's policy is to expense advertising as incurred and include it in selling and general expenses.
+Advertising expense was \$98,000, \$202,000, and \$363,000 in 2015, 2014, and 2013, respectively. - (16) PRODUCT WARRANTY: The Company's Housewares/Small Appliance segment's products are generally warranted to the original owner to be free from defects in material and workmanship for a period of 1 to 12 years from date of purchase.
 The Company allows a 60-day over-the-counter initial return privilege through cooperating dealers.
 The Company services its products through a corporate service repair operation.
 The Company estimates its product warranty liability based on historical percentages which have remained relatively consistent over the years.